Suffering

 Do I follow God just for the blessings or regardless of the personal inconvenience and cost?

 (Ex 15:26; Ps 103:3; Isa 53:4; Gal 4:14; 2 Tim 4:20).
 Our Christian faith is no insurance against tragedy so it is vital to maintain an attitude of trust in God’s love and mercy, recognizing pain and suffering are a part of life that God uses (if we react properly) for our ultimate good, to bring us closer to the image of Christ and eternal blessing (Rom 8:17,28,29; 2 Cor 3:18).
-Many times, as a general expression of God’s protection, comfort and care, His children are amazingly physically delivered, yet at other times they are subject to crushing calamities.
+Many times, as a general expression of God’s protection, comfort and care, His children are amazingly delivered physically, yet at other times they are subject to crushing calamities.
 While these may seem evil, they will hasten a person to their eternal reward, for to a believer death is gain (Ps 91:9-11; Heb 11:32-38).
 While God doesn’t always remove the problem He helps and comforts us in these experiences, refines our character and through them we grow in our relationship with Him as nothing can separate us from His love (Isa 48:10; Rom 8:31,35-39).
-God’s plans are never to harm us so we can be joyful in suffering, understanding what it produces – perseverance, character, maturity and hope, proving our faith is genuine as we allow Him to reign over us (Jer 29:11; Rom 5:3-5; Eph 1:11; Phil 1:12; Jas 1:2-4).
+God’s plans are never to harm us so we can be joyful in suffering, understanding what it produces – perseverance, character, maturity and hope, proving our faith is genuine as we allow Him to reign over us (Jer 29:11; Rom 5:3-5; Eph 1:11; Phil 1:12; 2 Tim 4:5; Jas 1:2-4).
+Suffering provides the opportunities for these qualities to develop.
 Suffering for our faith means we have been faithful!

 God’s ways and purposes are so much higher than ours.
 He doesn’t always deliver us but walks with us through our trials providing hope, comfort, strength and encouragement to deal with the suffering so we can help others going through similar character building experiences (Isa 55:8,9; 2 Cor 1:3-5).
 Will we obey the Lord and remain steadfast in the tough times as Job did when he couldn’t understand why God was allowing things to go so wrong (Job 1:9-11, 2:3-5,10)?
 Trouble and persecution cause many who show a promising start to fall away, while it strengthens true believers to cling tighter to His promises (Mt 13:20,21; 1 Pet 5:10).